 The Tailhook Educational Foundation

-In 2020, TEF awarded over 100 scholarships to our brightest Naval Aviation legacy students.
+In 2021, TEF awarded 116 scholarships to our brightest Naval Aviation legacy students.

 High school graduate and child or grandchild of a current or former Naval Aviator, Naval Flight Officer,